t3snake/knowledge-base/Crafting interpreters.md

 - **Minimize cascade errors**: Once a single error is found the next few tokens would also likely be invalid, parser cant deterministically tell what the original intention was.
 It might report ghost errors which make it seem that the program is in a worst state than it is.

 Distinct errors and minimizing cascade errors is at odds: we should report as many errors as we can but also try not to report ones that are sideeffects caused by an earlier error.
-**Error recovery**: The way a oarser responds to the error and keeps going to report later errors.
+**Error recovery**: The way a parser responds to the error and keeps going to report later errors.
 One of the recovery techniques is called **panic mode**.
 When the parser detects an error, it enters panic mode, we know at least one token doesnt make sense.
 Before continuing parsing, state and sequence of next tokens need to be aligned.
 This is called **synchronization**.
 We select a rule in grammar to mark a synchronization point, parser fixes state by jumping out of nested grammar rules till the start of the rule and syncs by discarding tokens until it reaches one of the sync points in the code.
 This does mean that real syntax error in discarded tokens are missed, but also side effects are not falsely reported so good trade off.